jpwahle/cs-insights-backend/README.md

 ## Documentation

-TODO: Add documentation link to github pages and to standard enpoints [here](https://florianholzapfel.github.io/express-restify-mongoose/v1/).
+The redoc documentation can be found [here](https://ag-gipp.github.io/NLP-Land-backend).

+A general overview of additional endpoints, parameters, and possible queries can be found [here](https://florianholzapfel.github.io/express-restify-mongoose/v1/).

 ## Tests